How To Laugh Online In 20 Languages

 Giphy / Bravest Warriors

+Oh, they have lots of fun with this one!
 The Turkish way of expressing LOL is typing random letters on the keyboard.
 Kdkdkdkdkd = LOL.
-Sjsjsjsjsjsh = LOL. asdfasdfadf = LOL.
-They have losts of fun with this one!
+Sjsjsjsjsjs = LOL.

 Cartoon characters welcoming the new year by playing music